Tim Anderson Player Props: White Sox vs. Cardinals

 - The pitching staff for the Cardinals has a collective 8.2 K/9, which ranks 23rd in MLB.

-- Cardinals pitchers combine to allow 87 home runs (one per game), the second-fewest in the league.
+- The Cardinals give up the second-fewest home runs in baseball (87 total, one per game).

-- Mikolas makes the start for the Cardinals, his 19th of the season.
-He is 4-5 with a 4.51 ERA and 72 strikeouts in 105 2/3 innings pitched.
+- Matz gets the start for the Cardinals, his 11th of the season.
+He is 0-7 with a 5.02 ERA and 60 strikeouts in 66 1/3 innings pitched.

-- In his most recent time out on Monday against the Miami Marlins, the righty went 6 1/3 innings, allowing four earned runs while surrendering four hits.
+- The left-hander last appeared in relief on Wednesday, when he tossed 2 1/3 innings against the Miami Marlins, allowing two earned runs while giving up three hits.

+- In 18 games this season, the 32-year-old has put up an ERA of 5.02, with 8.1 strikeouts per nine innings.
+Opponents are batting .302 against him.

 © 2023 Data Skrive.
 All rights reserved.